A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-4. Observe the diffraction pattern on the fluorescent screen.
+5. Observe the diffraction pattern formed on the fluorescent screen.
+Take photographs or make sketches of the pattern.

 Significance:

-This experiment demonstrates the wave-particle duality of electrons, which is a fundamental principle of quantum mechanics.
-The diffraction pattern observed on the fluorescent screen is evidence that electrons behave as both particles and waves.
+This experiment demonstrates the wave-particle duality of electrons, a fundamental principle of quantum mechanics.
+The diffraction pattern observed on the fluorescent screen is evidence that electrons behave as waves, exhibiting interference and diffraction phenomena typically associated with waves, not particles.

 Discussion: